 - 8.1.
-The Applicants look forward to engaging with ENC and relevant stakeholders in respect of planning conditions and planning obligations. - 8.2.
-This is an outline planning application with all matters except for access reserved for future consideration and hence this will need to be reflected in planning conditions and planning obligations.
+The Applicants look forward to continuing to engage with NNC and relevant stakeholders in respect of planning conditions and planning obligations. - 8.2.
+The Planning Application is an outline Planning Application with all matters except for access reserved for future consideration and hence this will need to be reflected in planning conditions and planning obligations.